ansible/ansible/docs/docsite/rst/dev_guide/testing_integration.rst

 .. note:: Running integration tests within Docker

-   To protect your system from any potential changes caused by integration tests, and to ensure a sensible set of dependencies are available we recommend that you always run integration tests with the ``--docker`` option.
+   To protect your system from any potential changes caused by integration tests, and to ensure a sensible set of dependencies are available we recommend that you always run integration tests with the ``--docker`` option, for example ``--docker centos8``.
 See the `list of supported docker images <https://github.com/ansible/ansible/blob/devel/test/lib/ansible_test/_data/completion/docker.txt>`_ for options (the ``default`` image is used for sanity and unit tests only, not for integration tests).

 .. note:: Avoiding pulling new Docker images